 Royal Livingstone Hotel: Our full report

-The Royal Livingstone shares its sprawling property with its slightly larger sister hotel, the three-star Zambezi Sun.
+The Royal Livingstone shares its sprawling property with its slightly larger sister hotel, the three-star Avani Victoria Falls Resort.
 A shuttle operates between the two at regular intervals during the day, or it's a straightforward ten-minute walk.

 - 169 'luxury' rooms have either twin or king-size beds and are modest in size, but well appointed.
 You can expect the usual mod cons such as a hairdryer, minibar, safe, satellite TV and tea/coffee making station.
 The en-suite bathroom is compact, but has a separate bath and walk-in shower.
 Shower gel, soap and shampoo are provided as standard.

-- Three junior suites each of which is about double the size of the 'luxury' rooms.
+- Three junior suites, each of which is about double the size of the 'luxury' rooms.
 Their amenities are similar, but they also have a dressing area and a separate lounge.